-available for residents? ⊠ General car parking for residents in the village Restrictions on resident's car parking include: NIL 4.2 Is parking in the village available for visitors?
-If yes, parking restrictions include , ,, 3 1 3 Part 5 - Planning and de evelopment 5.1 Is construction or development of the Year village construction started 1986 village complete?
-Fully developed / completed ☐ Partially developed / complet ed ☐ Construction yet to commend ee 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+available for residents? ☐ General car parking for residents in the village Restrictions on resident's car parking include: NIL 4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include Visitors may only park in areas des ignated for visitor parking.
+Part 5 - Planning and de evelopment 5.1 Is construction or Year village construction started 1986 development of the village complete? ☐ Fully developed / completed ☐ Partially developed / complet ed ☐ Construction yet to commend e 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
 Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Not applicable 5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act?
 Yes No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy.
 Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently □ Activities or games room available to residents: ☐ Arts and crafts room ☐ Restaurant ☐ Auditorium ☐ Shop
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently Activities or games room available to residents: ☐ Arts and crafts room ☐ Restaurant ☐ Auditorium ☐ Shop

-1 BBQ area outdoors Billiards room Bowling green [indoor & outdoor] Business centre (e.g. computers, printers, internet access) Chapel / prayer room Communal laundries Community room or centre Dining room Gardens Gym Hairdressing or beauty room Library that is not funded from the Generals on access or sharing of facilities Swimming pool [outdoor / not heated] □ Separate lounge in community centre □ Spa [outdoor / heated] □ Storage area for boats / caravans □ Tennis court [full] □ Village bus or transport □ Workshop □ Other ☐ Yes ☒ No are not covered by the Retirement • , retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
+BBQ area outdoors □ Billiards room ☒ Bowling green [indoor &amp; outdoor] □ Business centre (e.g. computers, printers, internet access) □ Chapel / prayer room □ Communal laundries ☒ Community room or centre □ Dining room ☒ Gardens ☒ Gym ☒ Hairdressing or beauty room ☒ Library hat is not funded from the Generals on access or sharing of facilities Swimming pool [outdoor / not heated] Separate lounge in community centre Spa [outdoor / heated] Storage area for boats / caravans Tennis court [full] Village bus or transport Workshop Other 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ☐ Yes ⊠ No Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
+The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.
 Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)? residents.
-Providing, operating and ma Managing security at the ref llage for the benefit and enjoyment of aintaining the community facilities. tirement village.
+Providing, operating and ma Managing security at the ret llage for the benefit and enjoyment of aintaining the community facilities. irement village.